I. The ABEST21 Comprehensive Review

 The hand-outs for classes should be provided in digital form.
 Faculty members now have to make hard copies of class materials.

-• ABS has high quality of education and learning system.
+IT-related classes should be delivered by younger professors. - ABS has high quality of education and learning system.
 In addition, it has very good infrastructure.

 5. Good Practice in Management Education